GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/interfaces.rst

 that instance has one (1) and only one public method, a method that invokes the search algorithm for the instance.

+It shall be noted here that the following discussion and examples are based on using the default data reduction package, *geminidr*.
+This Gemini Observatory "drpkg" defines recipes, contexts, and primitive classes for several instruments of the Observatory.
+With that in mind, the last :ref:`section of this chapter <drpkg>` will detail steps required to build your own "drpkg", whether for testing purposes or as a new, complete data reduction package.
+It will be the case that all examples presented herein will be perfectly applicable to any correctly implemented *drpkg*.

 Selecting Primitives with PrimitiveMapper
 =========================================

-Primitive classes are defined in the *geminidr* package under *gemini_python*.
-These classes define methods that provide essential data processing functionality.
+Primitive classes for Gemini Observatory instruments are defined in the *geminidr* package under *gemini_python*.
+This is specified as the default value on the ``drpkg`` keyword argument shown above.
+These classes define methods to provide essential data processing functionality.
 Primitive classes in *geminidr* are structured hierarchically and employ multiple inheritance.
 (Hereafter, a Primitive class may be referred to as a set of "primitives" or just "primitives", which are just the defined or inherited methods on that class).

-"Generic" primitive classes in the ``geminidr`` package are defined under ``geminidr.core``.
+"Generic" primitive classes in the ``geminidr`` package are defined under ``geminidr.core`` (see :ref:`Figure 4.1, Primitive Class Hierarchy <prmcls>`.
 These generic classes provide functions that work on all data produced by Gemini Oberservatory.
 These classes are arranged logically, meaning primitive functions for some general task are grouped together.
-For example, the stacking functions are defined in the class, ``core.primitives_stack.Stack``.
+For example, the stacking functions are defined on the ``Stack`` class found in ``core.primitives_stack``.

 There are five (5) defined primitive classes in `core` that are not strictly generic but are what might be called "quasi-generic", that is, they define methods for data of a certain general kind, such imaging or spectroscopy.
 :ref:`Figure 4.2 <gmoscls>` illustrates these classes by breaking them out of *core* to show what they are and where in the class structure they are used.

 Generic classes are inherited by the primitive class, ``Gemini``.
 The ``Gemini`` class is then inherited by all instrument-specific primitive classes.
-It is these instrument-specific classes that one might call "concrete," because they will provide a complete set of fully implement methods particular to the instrument data being processed.
+These instrument-specific classes are what might be called "concrete," because they will provide a complete set of fully implement methods particular to the instrument data being processed.

 .. _prmcls: